melnik0v/stqueue/README.md

   STQueue::Process.running       # return all running processes
   STQueue::Process.stopped       # return all stopped processes
   process = STQueue::Process.find_by(name: queue_name)
+  process.running? # => true
   process.kill     # killing the process and return same object with pid = nil process.start    # starting the process and return same object with pid process.restart  # restarting the process and return same object with updated pid process.delete   # kill and delete the process and return nil
 ```

 Run `STQueue.monitor.health_check!` to manually stop processes with empty queues and restart processes with non-empty queues